vasspilka/vasspilka.github.io/_posts/2015-04-20-the-art-of-timing-and-delay.markdown

 tags: [thoughts, life]
 ---

-I have learned a lesson recently, timing is important, it is one of the most important things for success.
+I have learned a lesson recently, timing is important, it is not just important but arguably the most important matter for success.
 Act too soon or too late and you will most likely fail.

 Greeks have this word called "Kairos", in English one would translate it to time, but it has little to do with the time we measure with a clock.
 Kairos is the right time.
 Its the time where (not when) an opportunity is open for the grabs.
-Kairos does not care about minutes or hours or even seconds, he only cares about the circumstances, he has the variables in their place.
-Kairos wants you to take the chance, and knows you will succeed.
+Kairos does not care about minutes or hours or even seconds, he only cares about the circumstances, he has all the variables in their place, wants you to take the chance, and knows you will succeed.

-Greeks describe opportunities as a woman that comes down from the sky, to catch lady opportunity one must grab her hair and pull her down, but she only has them on the front side of her head, so you can only grab them when she is coming, once she turns around, she is gone.
+There is an old Greek description of opportunities, it is said they are ladies comming down from the sky called, to catch one, you must grab her hair and pull her down, but she only has them on the front side of her head, so you can only grab her while she is coming, once she turns around, she is gone.
-I agree but see something missing, you can see opportunities coming and all you have to do is catch them.
+I like this saying, but I feel there is something missing, you can see opportunities coming and all you have to do is catch them.
 It is lacking one important detail...
 Know-how
 I think there are tree prerequisites for an opportunity to be caught.
+After it's been spoted.
 The right circumstances, the know-how, and the action.

 Thats why I imagine opportunities a little bit more complex.